MooersLab/talon-voice-quizzes/README.md

 ## Features

-- randomizes questions on each run
+- Randomizes questions on each run
-- reports number of correct answers
+- Reports number of correct answers
-- reports time spent on quiz
+- Reports time spent on quiz

 ## Disclaimer
 This is a programming tool, not an educational tool.